Benedicts Test - Overview, Preparation, Analysis, Limitations, FAQs

 Benedict's Test for Reducing Sugars

-One millilitres of analyte sample must be combined with two millilitres of Benedict’s reagent and heated for 3 to 5 minutes in a bath of boiling water.
+One millilitre of analyte sample must be combined with two millilitres of Benedict’s reagent and heated for 3 to 5 minutes in a bath of boiling water.
 The presence of reducing sugars in the analyte is confirmed by the formation of a brick-red coloured cuprous oxide precipitate.

-Analysis of the Benedict's test Results
+Analysis of Benedict's Test Results

 Depending on the amount of reducing sugar in the sample, the colour ranges from green to yellow to orange to brick-red; a sample containing 1% glucose produces a brick-red precipitate.